Violet Jacob: Scots poetry

 Violet Jacob was described by Hugh MacDiarmid as "by far the most considerable of contemporary vernacular poets", a view he did not rescind over a fifty-year period.
 She was particularly known for her poems in the Angus dialect.
 Her poetry was associated with that of Scots revivalists like Marion Angus, Alexander Gray and Lewis Spence, who drew their inspiration from early Scots poets such as Robert Henryson and William Dunbar, rather than from Robert Burns.

 Jacob is commemorated in Makars' Court, outside the Writers' Museum, Lawnmarket, Edinburgh.
 Selections for Makars' Court are made by the Writers' Museum, The Saltire Society and The Scottish Poetry Library.
 In 1936 she was awarded an honorary LLD degree by Edinburgh University.

-The Wild Geese, which takes the form of a conversation between the poet and the North Wind, is a sad poem of longing for home.
-It was set to music as Norlan' Wind and popularised by Angus singer and songmaker Jim Reid, who also set to music other poems by Jacob and other Angus poets such as Marion Angus and Helen Cruikshank.
+The Wild Geese, a conversation between the author and the North Wind, is a melancholic poem on the theme of homesickness.
+It was set to music as Norlan' Wind and popularised by Angus singer and songmaker Jim Reid, who also set to music other poems by Jacob and those other Angus poets such as Marion Angus and Helen Cruikshank.
 Another version, sung by Cilla Fisher and Artie Trezise, appeared on their 1979 Topic Records album Cilla and Artie.
 Traditional folk band Malinky are among many other artists who have released versions of Norland Wind.